 It is possible to freeze tuna salad when there is less mayonnaise in it.
 The lesser the moisture, the better the salad freezes.

-It is important to note that tuna salad must be stored in air tight containers to prevent exposure to air and to avoid the entry of contaminants and moisture.
+Tuna salad must be stored in air-tight containers to prevent exposure to air and to avoid the entry of contaminants and moisture.